French aircraft carrier Charles de Gaulle: Maintenance and upgrades

 On 14 October 2010, a four-month cruise was cut down to a single day when the ship suffered an electrical fault in its propulsion system.

 The aircraft carrier underwent an 18-month midlife upgrade and refit begun in February 2017 and returned to service in September 2018.
-The nuclear reactor was refueled, standard maintenance was completed, and the ship's combat system was modernized, to better communicate with allies and support the Rafale fighters employed by the carrier.
+The nuclear reactor was refuelled, standard maintenance was completed, and the ship's combat system was modernized, to better communicate with allies and support the Rafale fighters employed by the carrier.

 Operational service

 On 11 October 2001, the frigate Cassard, four AWACS aircraft and Charles de Gaulle were involved in a successful trial of the Link 16 high-bandwidth secure data network.
-The network allows real-time monitoring of the airspace from the South of England to the Mediterranean Sea.
+The network allows real-time monitoring of the airspace from the south of England to the Mediterranean Sea.
 The collected data were also transmitted in real-time to the frigate Jean Bart through the older MIL-STD-6011 system.